Abhi9551/Online-Banking-System/README.md

 Hi!
-These is my minor project.
+These is my online banking system project.